 For some reason, the last two times I took niacin, I had trouble sleeping due to some odd symptoms, increasingly intense with each dose.
 I have only experienced the symptoms mildly and very infrequently in the past and never made the connection to what might be causing it.

 My symptoms were a restlessness in my legs that couldn’t be ignored and– more intense on the second night I took it– an inward shaking or sense of vibrating when lying down just when I was relaxing.
 The vibration wasn’t necessarily outwardly visibly, unless it got bad, and couldn’t simply be slept off.
 This concerned me and I got curious, doing extensive research as a resul— intent on figuring out why— and using what I already knew about niacin already to help me figure it out.

 Niacin does have benefits on its own.
 This is largely because of its contribution to NAD, a protective antioxidant in our body that repairs broken DNA that can occur from damage like various kinds of radiation, as well as speed the metabolism, and has an anti- aging effect, and many more.
 It also benefits some people because of its effect on something called methylation.

 This might sound like something convoluted but I’m going to make it incredibly simple.
 “Methyl” group regulation varies within our genes and regulates how we process things, like dopamine or estrogen.
 It largely controls how we age, based on how genes are turned on or off.
 This can even influence how future generations of our offspring’s appearance might be.
 But immediately, it can affect our mood or things like cancer susceptibility.

 I surmised, after getting curious and looking into the internal shaking, that restless legs actually has a correspondence to Parkinson’s, (yikes!
 Could be a warning sign that some may experience but not recognize as such).
-It can be an indication that dopamine may be deficient and– importantly, the common cause of low dopamine symptoms is actually that its not being well- processed.
+It can be an indication that dopamine may be deficient and– importantly, a common cause of low dopamine symptoms is actually that its not being well- processed.